Wolox/tech-guides/frontend/react/style-guide.md

   - Only include one React component per file.
   - Always use JSX syntax.
-  - Do not use `React.createElement` unless you're initializing the app from a file that is not JSX.
+  - Do not use `React.createElement`.
   - Always use export default for Components.
   - Use `export default` for reducers, actionCreators and services.
 As a general rule of thumb, use `export default` for all files that have a unique object to export.